-(e) Allocation of Costs
+(f) Allocation of Costs

 Directly identifiable costs are charged to student services or general and administrative functions as applicable.
-Costs related to more than one function are allocated based on criteria intended to associate the cost with whichever function benefits.
+Costs related to more than one function are allocated based on criteria intended to associate the cost with the related functions.

-(f) Use of Estimates
+(a) Use of Estimates